vishvAsa/AgamaH/hinduism/branches/sAnkhyam/kArikA/pAThabhedAH.md

 COPYRIGHT AND TERMS OF USAGE AS FOR SOURCE FILE.
 Unless indicated otherwise, accents have been dropped in order
 to facilitate word search.

-The encoded and reprocessed file in Itrans was
-proofread by Surin Usgaonkar usgaonkar at hotmail.com and
-Giulio Enrico Geymonat giuliogey at gmail.com
-Please send corrections to sanskrit at cheerful.com